 The four different suits are changed, too.
 Wands become Spells, Cups become Visions, Swords become Challenges, and Pentacles become Boons.
-Again, these changes do feel in line with the theme of the deck whilst still keeping their traditional meaning.
+Again, these changes do feel in line with the theme of the deck while still keeping their traditional meaning.

 The imagery and symbolism in the deck differ from the traditional depictions of the cards.
 I do think that a lot of the cards you can read pretty intuitively, but I did find some a little confusing and needed to consult the guidebook.

 The cards have such a strong magical feel to them and remind us of our connection with nature.
-They make me think of the secrets of nature, and the folktales from long ago that tell us that magic is often hidden deep within the forests.
-We can learn from wildlife, and become wiser with nature.
+They make me think of the secrets of nature and the folktales from long ago that tell us that magic is often hidden deep within the forests.
+We can learn from wildlife and become wiser with nature.

 When I get a new Tarot deck, I like to look at how it portrays my favorite cards.
 I also spend time flicking through the deck and seeing what cards stand out for me.

 Let’s take a look at the White Hart.
-This is the deck’s version of the Fool, and carries the same meanings.
+This is the deck’s version of the Fool and carries the same meanings.
 The White Hart is calling you into the Forest of Enchantment, and you need to take a leap of faith.

 This card really sets the scene for the deck and reminds you that reading Tarot cards sometimes feels as if you are walking into the unknown!
 It is a beautiful card depicting a white deer in a swirl of mist.

 When flicking through the Forest of Enchantment Tarot deck for the first time, the Black Shuck card stuck out to me.
 I have a keen interest in English folklore, and the Black Shuck is a ghostly black dog that is seen in the countryside of East Anglia.
-Ghostly black dogs are often seen as an omen for death.
+Ghostly black dogs are often seen as an omen of death.

 In the Tarot deck, the Black Shuck card takes the place of Death.
 In the guidebook, we are told not to fear him.
 Instead, we should see him as a reminder that death is always there and so life should not be wasted.

 This does differ from the traditional interpretation of Death in Tarot, as it is less about rebirth and more about living the life that we have.
-I do like the message of the card, and how folklore is entwined in the deck.
+I do like the message of the card and how folklore is entwined in the deck.

 The Four of Wands typically represents celebrations and homecomings, so I really love this interpretation of the card and how its magical imagery invokes feelings of happiness and excitement.